Shravantisy/Project_2-Enaic_Discounts-/README.md

 # Project_2-Eniac_Discounts-

-All code details on Project_2.code file
+All code details in Project_2.code file

 Should Eniac offer discounts on products?
 ● How should products be classified into different categories in order to simplify reports